 If you experience any serious side effects or unusual urges while taking Abilify, speak to your doctor.

-Abilify and Weight Gain
+Abilify and Gaining Weight

 Taking Abilify can increase the body’s levels of triglycerides and cholesterol, and may raise the level of fat in your body.
 Since this often leads to weight gain, your doctor should periodically check your body weight while you are taking Abilify.